Why can't I use an IAM role for the service account in my Amazon EKS pod?

 Validate your IAM role policies and trust policy configuration

-Your IAM role might not have the full range of permissions that you expect are assigned to that role.
-Your IAM role's trust relationship policy could also have syntax errors, if you created your IAM role using the AWS Management Console or AWS CLI.
+Your IAM role might not have the full range of permissions needed.
+Your IAM role's trust relationship policy could also have syntax errors, if you created your IAM role with the AWS Management Console or AWS CLI.

 To validate your IAM role policies and check for syntax errors in your trust policy, do the following: